 Study area

 Rodent trapping surveys were conducted between October 2020-April 2023 within and around four village study sites (Baiama, Lalehun, Lambayama, and Seilama) in the Lassa fever endemic zone of the Eastern Province of Sierra Leone (Figure 1A).
-Surveys were conducted within trapping grids along a land use gradient of anthropogenic disturbance comprising, forest, agriculture (including fallow and currently in-use areas), and villages (within and outside of permanent structures) (see Supplementary Information for study site and trap grid locations).
+Surveys were conducted within trapping grids along a land use gradient of anthropogenic disturbance comprising forest, agriculture (including fallow and currently in-use areas), and villages (within and outside of permanent structures) (see Supplementary Information for study site and trap grid locations).
 One study site (Lambayama) was more developed than the other villages due to its proximity to the province capital (Kenema), we refer to this site as peri-urban with the others termed rural.
 Trapping survey sessions occurred four times annually with two trapping surveys in each of the rainy and dry seasons (May to November and December to April, respectively), producing a total of 10 trapping sessions over the study period.